 “Immediately he spoke to them and said, ‘Take courage!
 It is I. Don’t be afraid.’” (v.
 50b)

 Intro…might want to get into how many people try to explain this miracle (and the feeding of the 5000 away; say it was symbolic, or icy or that Jesus was a kung fu master)…why do people do this?
-It has to do with people’s hardness of heart…we intrinsically don’t want to believe that Jesus is who he says he is and thus surrender to him; today we will see his Creator power clearly on display……….another way to go would be a sense of problem over our difficult lives (like a strong wind against us)
+It has to do with people’s hardness of heart…we intrinsically don’t want to believe that Jesus is who he says he is and thus surrender to him; today we will see his Creator power clearly on display and his care for us……….another way to go would be a sense of problem over our difficult lives (like a strong wind against us)

 I. Jesus prays while his disciples are in a storm (vs. 45-48a)